-Further, you can expect a few questions on Logical reasoning like Coding-Decoding, Analogies, Series – numeric and alphabetic, Clocks, Blood Relations and Directions, Symboperation, Syllogisms etc. Each year 1 or 2 questions on Data Sufficiency are also asked in CMAT, therefore, to be on the safer side you should cover the basics of this topic as well.
+Further, you can expect a few questions on Logical Reasoning like Coding-Decoding, Analogies, Series (numeric and alphabetic), Clocks, Blood Relations, Directions, Symbol operations, Syllogisms, etc. Each year 1 or 2 questions on Data Sufficiency or similar topics are also asked in CMAT, therefore, to be on the safer side you should cover the basics of these topics as well.

 Q. “In a family of 7 members – A, B, C, D, E, F and G – there are two married couples.
 A is the Grand-daughter of B, who is the father of C. D is the brother-in-law of F. E is the mother of G, who is the mother of A. C and F are siblings.
 How will A address C?”